ClusterHQ/flocker/docs/labs/volumes-gui.rst

 .. warning::

     You must substitute ``your.control.service`` with the name (or IP address, depending on how you configured it) of your Flocker control service and ``certuser`` with the name of an API client you generated a key and certificate for (where you have those files in your current working directory).
-    Refer to the instructions in the :ref:`experimental installer <labs-installer>`.
+    Refer to the instructions in the :ref:`experimental installer <quick-start-installer>`.

 Step 2 - Load Up the Experimental Flocker GUI
 =============================================